bertoldi-collab/DifFlexMM/README.md

 The goal of this framework is to push the boundary of designable dynamic behaviors achievable by mechanical metamaterials.

-Through the power of differentiable simulations, the frameworks removes the typical limitations of metamaterial design e.g. periodicity, intuition-based design, manual tuning, single-task design, etc. and enables the automated discovery of non-periodic, multi-functional, and reprogrammable metamaterials in the nonlinear dynamic regime.
+Through the power of differentiable simulations, the framework removes the typical limitations of metamaterial design e.g. periodicity, intuition-based design, manual tuning, single-task design, etc. and enables the automated discovery of non-periodic, multi-functional, and reprogrammable metamaterials in the nonlinear dynamic regime.

 ## Overview